 How heavy should dumbbell front raises be?

 Lighter than most people use.
 The front raise uses a long lever arm that multiplies the effective load on the anterior deltoid.
 Most men start with 10-15 lb dumbbells, most women with 5-10 lbs.
-If you need to lean back or swing the weight up, drop down.
+If you need to lean back or swing the weight up, drop the load.
 Controlled reps with moderate weight build the anterior deltoid far better than heavy, sloppy ones.

 Should I raise the dumbbells above shoulder height on front raises?